unification-com/mainchain/docs/guides/cloud/install-aws.md

 **Pruning & Gas Prices**

 It is good practice to set the minimum-gas-prices value in `$HOME/.und_mainchain/config/app.toml`, in order to protect your full node from spam transactions.
-This should be set as a decimal value in `nund`, and the recommended value is currently `0.025nund` to `0.25nund`.
+This should be set as a decimal value in `nund`, and the recommended value is currently `0.25nund`.
 This means your node will ignore any Txs with a gas price below this value.
 To do so, open up `$HOME/.und_mainchain/config/app.toml` in a text editor, and set `minimum-gas-prices`

 ```bash
 nano $HOME/.und_mainchain/config/app.toml